chunyih/picasa/README.md

   1. Go to the Profile Album of your Picasa Web.
 The web address should looks like this: ```picasaweb.google.com/{userid}/ProfilePhotos```
   2. Copy the user id part
   3. Construct URL like this: ```linear-rig-499.appspot.com/?userid={userid}```
-  Simply replace the {userid} part with your user id
+  Simply replace {userid} with your user id
   4. (Optional) By default, the full frame picture is 1200px wide.
 You can change it by constructing URL like this: ```linear-rig-499.appspot.com/?userid={userid}&fw={picture_width}```
 That's it!
 <br>